vprokashev/configs/gpg_yubikey_windows.md

 max-cache-ttl 7200
 EOF
 ```
-5) Create file sshcontrol by the doc
+5) Create file sshcontrol by the doc.
+(TODO: keygrip appears after both parts of key have been generated.
+Check the order of the steps)
 ```bash
 echo {keygrip [A]} >> ~/.gnupg/sshcontrol
 ```